-was held at the University of Ostrava on Friday, 27th March 2015.
+will be held at the University of Ostrava on Friday, 8th April 2016.

-The exact rules of the competition were here.
+The exact rules of the competition are here.

-Travel and accommodation costs were not covered by the organiser.
+Travel and accommodation costs are not covered by the organiser.

-Accommodation was not managed by the organiser.
+Accommodation are not managed by the organiser.
 However, this link could be useful.

 We prepared some trips for participants.
 For more information check our Buddy program.

 Do not hesitate to contact us in the case of any queries or requests.

 You can print the poster and show it to the public: VJIMC26_poster.pdf

 Category I is intended for a university student who does not attend and has not completed the 3rd year of the university studies of Mathematics (or similar branch) and who is less than 22 years old on the day of the Competition.

 Category II is intended for a university student who has not completed university studies of Mathematics (or similar branch) and is less than 25 years old on the day of the Competition.